marioary/anbernic-h700-fw-comparing/README.md

 - Less frequent public updates
 - No OTA updates (has the option but does not work)
 - No community apps
+- No wifi profiles support
+- No wifi WPA3 support

 --------------------
 ## [knulli alpha (batocera)](https://knulli.org/)